zacaria-k/Spaceship-Titanic/README.md

 # Spaceship Titanic Passenger Classification Project

 Welcome to this comprehensive analysis of the Spaceship Titanic Passenger Dataset!
 The objective in this project is to predict whether a passenger was transported to another dimension, based on an extensive range of personal and transactional information.
+This project was completed with the collaboration of my classmates Fulin Zhang, Nicholas Sebald, Ruicong Wang, and Qinyi Miao.

 ## Overview of the Dataset: